 I homeschooled my two boys from elementary to middle school.
 They then did dual enrollment, online classes, homeschool, and a NAUMS school.

 We started by using Abeka curriculum for all of our subjects because that was what I had been exposed to and it fit my oldest child very well.
 I introduced the Kindergarten Abeka math curriculum to my son at the age of 5.
-He had a birthday close to the cut off in our area and was not sent to kindergarten until he was almost 6 - as recommended by his preschool teacher.
-Academically he was more than ready but maturity wise he was very young.
+He had a birthday close to the cut-off in our area and was not sent to kindergarten until he was almost 6 - as recommended by his preschool teacher.
+Academically, he was more than ready but maturity-wise, he was very young.
 Since I didn’t want him to be bored, I handed him the Abeka Kindergarten math book.
 He flew through it in two months.
-I was quite surprised and pleased so I handed him the first grade book to see if he would do it.
+I was quite surprised and pleased so I handed him the first-grade book to see if he would do it.
 He did about 10 pages and then never touched it again.
 This was fine with me and very interesting.
 I did discover something.

-- AH-HA Moment: I found that, at the early stages of learning the amount of work and the size of print makes a huge difference in how my kids can handle their work.
-The larger the print and less math problems per page the easier and less frustrating the work was.
+- AH-HA Moment: I found that, at the early stages of learning, the amount of work and the size of print make a huge difference in how my kids can handle their work.
+The larger the print and fewer math problems per page the easier and less frustrating the work was.
 The smaller the print and more math problems per page the more difficult for them to do the work.
 I suppose, this may be very obvious to many people but it was very much an AH-HA moment for me.
 In order to help them with this throughout the elementary years, I had them cover up part of the page they were working on.
 This helped them to focus on what they were working on and they had a much easier time doing their work.

 So we began our Math classes using Abeka Curricula.

 - Very organized and very repetitive in concepts.
 This is great for learning the major math facts.

 - There is a daily section of oral math problems.
 This is a great way for them to think through problems without writing them down.